• ABOUT

 Their self-respect and dignity were diminished.
 The dehumanization of the black race was in full force, and being treated equally was merely a pipe dream.

-The phrase, “with liberty and justice for all” has contradicted the discriminatory experiences of black people.
+The phrase, “with liberty and justice for all,” has contradicted the discriminatory experiences of black people.

 Even following the enactment of the Emancipation Proclamation on January 1, 1863, enslaved people still faced some form of prejudice and discrimination.